pappgergo-publisher/azure-devops-extensions/flexible-approvals/tabs/approval-tab.md

 ![View of waiting approval requests as approver](/flexible-approvals/images/tabs/approval-tab/approver-view.png)
 ![Casting a vote](/flexible-approvals/images/tabs/approval-tab/casting-vote.png)

+For more details on votes, please check [Casting votes](/flexible-approvals/common/casting-votes.md).

 ## Disabling

 It is possible to disable the approval tab for the whole organization or for individual projects.